What is a Seventh – Day Adventist?

 The first known church school for Seventh-day Adventists was opened in 1853 by teacher Martha Byington in Buck’s Bridge, NY.
 The school started in the parlor of a church member’s home with 17 students, ages 2 – 14.

-Mount Vernon SDA Elementary School is supported by two local churches in Knox County, the Mount Vernon Hill SDA Church and the Fredericktown SDA Church.
-MVE students and staff members attend our churches regularly and our entire school often participates in a church service at both our churches during the school year.
-If you would like to learn more about either church visit their websites or Facebook pages, attend a service in person, or watch their services online.
+Mount Vernon SDA Elementary School is supported by a local Seventh-day Adventist church in Knox County, the Mount Vernon Hill SDA Church.
+MVE students and staff members attend this church regularly and our entire school participates in the church service during the school year.
+If you would like to learn more about our church, please visit their website or Facebook page, attend a service in person, or watch their service online.